Why youth with special healthcare needs require our attention

 Supporting Adolescents with Independent Life Skills (SAILS) Program

-The SAILS program addresses life skills development to support independence among youth with medical complexities.
+Our SAILS program addresses life skills development to support independence among youth with medical complexities.
 Areas addressed include self-advocacy, healthcare skills such as making physician appointments and filling medication prescriptions, adult health insurance, educational and vocational planning, employment and socialization.
 A separate track for parents provides complementary instruction and skills development on how to support their adolescents' transitioning process.
-Learn more about SAILS.

 Consortium of Home Healthcare Agencies

-We collaborate with Chicago Public Schools to strengthen "oral classroom" instruction for children with cochlear implants and support for the Lurie Children's Auditory-Verbal Summer Programs.
-Learn more about the hospital's cochlear implant program.
+We work with Chicago Public Schools to strengthen "oral classroom" instruction for children with cochlear implants and support for the Lurie Children's Auditory-Verbal Summer Programs.
+Learn more about the Lurie Children’s cochlear implant program.

 We support leadership in state and national initiatives and research collaborations to develop best practices, care guidelines and financing recommendations to support youth with medical complexities from childhood to adulthood.